-- Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other, as well as to Pennsylvania's academic standards. - Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for gifted students are aligned to each other, as well as to Pennsylvania's academic standards. - Provides leaders with the ability to access and use appropriate data to inform decision making. - Empowers leaders to create a culture of teaching and learning, with an emphasis on learning. - Instructs the leader in managing resources for effective results.
+Ctc Avts's Professional Education Characteristics EEP EEI ML HS Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other, as well as to Pennsylvania's academic standards.
+X Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for gifted students are aligned to each other, as well as to Pennsylvania's academic standards. Х Provides leaders with the ability to access and use appropriate data to inform decision making.
+X Empowers leaders to create a culture of teaching and learning, with an emphasis on learning.
+X Instructs the leader in managing resources for effective results.
+X